 Minimally Invasive Glaucoma Surgery (MIGS)

-Glaucoma is a condition that damages the optic nerve due to high pressure inside the eye, and is the second leading cause of blindness.
+Glaucoma is a condition that damages the optic nerve due to high pressure inside the eye, and it is the second leading cause of blindness.
 Lenza Eye Center is proud to offer new FDA approved treatments for glaucoma that can prevent or reduce damage to the optic nerve.
 Recent advances in surgical devices have produced a number of new glaucoma drainage implants that may reduce recovery time, supplement existing glaucoma drop treatment, or in some cases, eliminate them.
 With the increase in possible choices, an experienced eye surgeon can make all the difference.

 Treatment for glaucoma usually starts with medication drops or laser procedures.
 If these treatments don’t produce the desired results, then a surgical solution may be the best option.
 Glaucoma treatments today are more customized to your eyes than ever before.
 Lenza Eye Center can help guide you through the best possible choice for your particular condition.